Guide to Subscriber Segmentation

 You can also select from the "any of", "all of", "none of" conditions to include or exclude multiple user roles at a time.

 - Any custom role you have created, for example, Customer, Subscriber, Shop manager, etc.

-If you want to create an email campaign or promotion to those who purchased a specific product or a product within a category, you can do it by selecting "Purchased this product" + Name of the product:
+- Purchased product: If you want to create an email campaign or promotion to those who purchased a specific product, you can do it by choosing from "any of", "all of", "none of" + adding theame of the product(s).